openvinotoolkit/openvino/docs/IE_DG/supported_plugins/AUTO.md

 ###	Default Auto-Device selecting logic

-With the 2021.4 release, Auto-Device selects the most suitable device with following logic default:
+With the 2021.4 release, Auto-Device selects the most suitable device with following default logic:
 1. Check if dGPU, iGPU and CPU device are available
 2. Get the precision of the input model, such as FP32
-3. According to the priority of dGPU, iGPU and CPU, if this device supports the precision of input network, select it as the most suitable device
+3. According to the priority of dGPU, iGPU and CPU (in this order), if the device supports the precision of input network, select it as the most suitable device

-For example, CPU, dGPU and iGPU can support below precision:
+For example, CPU, dGPU and iGPU can support below precision and optimization capabilities:

 | Device   | OPTIMIZATION_CAPABILITIES       |
 | :---     | :---                            |